nikitavoloboev/data/books/books.md

 # Books
 I love reading new books and making notes on things I've read and learned from the books I read.

 I keep a [Trello board](https://trello.com/b/MOrnm2aN) of books I am reading and want to read.

-I also track the books I have read on [Goodreads](https://www.goodreads.com/review/list/15768482?shelf=read) and below.
+And I keep a few bookshelves of books I liked on [Goodreads](https://www.goodreads.com/user/show/15768482-nikita-voloboev)

-## Books read
 I make notes on all the books I have read.
 Below are the books I have read or started to read sorted by the year I read (or started reading) the books in.

 #### Key
-The books with links attached will lead to notes I have made when reading the book.
-I add emojis to indicate if I read the book or liked it.
+The books with links attached will lead to notes I have made when reading the book as well as my review of the book if I read the book.
 - 📕 = I finished reading the book.
 - 🌟 = My favourite books.

-## 2018

 ### 2017
 - [Thinking fast and slow](thinking-fast-and-slow.md) - Interesting book so far.